Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to move the file of a directory to another
+This script is to delete a file from a directory of another direcroty